Zubdata/Google-Maps-Scraper/README.md

 1. Fork the repository.

-2. Create a new branch for your feature or bug fix:
+2. Create a new branch for your feature or bug fix.

 3. Make your changes and commit them with descriptive commit messages.